Project-Platypus/J3/README.md

 responsible for serializing and deserializing its state.
 Then, we can export the J3 canvas to a file, which can later be imported by another user to recreate the exact same view.
 Similar methods could potentially enable "live streaming".

+J3 also attempts to combine Java 8's functional programming (lambdas) with D3/jQuery-like selectors for manipulating the scene graph.
+Combined with JavaFX's reactive programming style (via properties and bindings) makes a powerful means to update the scene graph in response to user inputs or changing data.